“Insanity is doing the same thing over and over again and expecting different results.”

 In fact, gene regulation was exactly where Bernard believed the answers to the most important questions of his research lay.
 His hypothesis was that if neurons of the central nervous system could have their suppressor genes turned down or off, then they would function more quickly and efficiently, a greater percentage of the neurons could be activated at any one time, and the brain could be made to produce greater electrical amplitudes, as well as give rise to faster mental processing.
 Why couldn’t they see it?
 Scientists and doctors all over the globe were already putting genetic modification into practice when treating diseases such as cystic fibrosis, galactosemia, and Tay-Sachs disease.
 Why not continue to expand on the extraordinary potential that genetic manipulation had to offer?

-It didn’t take Bernard long to analyze the heterochromatin material, and to make the vitally important discovery of the DNA sequence that was involved in suppressing the propagation of neuronal action potentials in his laboratory mice—clearly Bernard’s mind operated at a level that would be defined as ‘genius.’
-Next, armed with his extensive knowledge of viruses, Bernard was able to splice this segment of DNA into the genome of the Venezuelan Equine Encephalitis virus (VEE)—a neurotropic virus that would easily enter the neurons of the human brain . . . after the harmful effects of the virus were first neutralized, of course.
+It didn’t take Bernard long to analyze the heterochromatin material, and to make the vitally important discovery of the DNA sequence that was involved in suppressing the propagation of neuronal action potentials in his laboratory mice; clearly Bernard’s mind operated at a level well beyond what would generally be defined as genius.
+Next, armed with his extensive knowledge of viruses, Bernard was able to splice this segment of DNA into the genome of the Venezuelan Equine Encephalitis virus (VEE)—a neurotropic virus that would easily enter the neurons of the human brain . . . but only after the harmful effects of the virus were neutralized, of course.
 Bernard hesitated for a moment when he discovered that the VEE had been used extensively by both US and Soviet scientists during the cold war in their efforts to develop biological weapons, but he quickly put the fact out of his mind as the VEE was otherwise the perfect infectious vector for his research.